liferay/liferay-frontend-projects/Limitations-of-portlet-adaptation.md

 >
 > But, sadly, it's impossible to think about all limitations in advance, because that depends entirely on what the developers may do that works in SPA but not in a Portlet-based model.

-## Static URLs inside CSS files won't work in adaptations
+## Static URLs inside CSS files may not work in adaptations

 This comes from [issue 477](https://github.com/liferay/liferay-js-toolkit/issues/477).

-The main problem is that URLs in Liferay are not known at build time (when you are building your project) because they may depend on the final deployment (whether there's a CDN or proxy enabled, the web context of the portlet, the page being visited and so on) so there's no way to build a project that will work for every Liferay configuration out there.
+The main problem is that URLs in Liferay are not known at build time (when you are building your project) because they depend on the final deployment: whether there's a CDN or proxy enabled, a web server rewriting URLs, or things like that.

-Also, any URL inside a CSS or JS file, for instance, should be absolute, because a portlet can be placed in several different pages which can change the URL.

-You can however assume that URLs will have a certain structure if you are sure that it won't change, but that's not generalizable, so there's nothing the adapter can do there: you need to do it by hand.

-So, how to overcome this limitation?
-Just hard code the final absolute URL of your resource as it is supposed to be fetched from Liferay.
+The adapter provides JavaScript code to transform URLs during runtime according to Liferay's configuration, but unfortunately URLs appearing inside CSS files cannot be processed by such code.

+So, in the case of CSS, the adapter will only convert static media URLs to absolute form and prefix them with the context path of the portlet.
+That will work in most of the scenarios, but if you configure a proxy path or a CDN, the URLs may fail.
+Keep that in mind.